metaphacts/metaphacts-etl-pipeline/docs/Concepts.md

-# Blueprint for Graph Creation
+# Concepts for Graph Creation

-This blueprint describes an approach for **creating a Knowledge Graph from source data**.
+This document describes an approach for **creating a Knowledge Graph from source data**.
 It discusses various aspects relevant for knowledge graph creation and finally provides a concrete implementation based on an Extract-Transform-Load (ETL) pipeline consisting of an opinionated set of tools and running in a public cloud environment.

 ## Source Data